 We’re looking for a bright and motivated student in their penultimate year of study to join us for an internship.
-We’re offering placements for a summer or a 6 month period, but all applications are welcomed if you want a different time frame.
+We’re offering placements as part of your course, or independently arranged outside of your studies.
+Placements are between 5 to 12 months long.

 You’ll be helping us build Haplo Research Manager, a product for Universities, along with customised information systems for our other clients in a wide variety of sectors.

 This is a great opportunity to refine your development skills in a supportive team focused on excellent software engineering.
 You’ll be actively involved in every aspect of the software development process.

 This summer, I graduated from the University of Southampton with an MEng in Computer Science.
 During my course, I found that I really enjoyed programming, so I wanted to find a job which would give me the greatest opportunity to develop my skills.